metacpan/metacpan-cpan-extracted/distros/L/Lingua-EN-Opinion/README.md

 # Lingua::EN::Opinion
-Measure the emotional sentiment of text
+Perl module to measure the emotional sentiment of text.

+Distribution package can be found at https://metacpan.org/release/Lingua-EN-Opinion